unclereeemus/ytmp/termux/README.md

  - -v <mpv-volume> -q|-mpv|e|v|-d|...
  - -q "t"|<file> -v|-mpv|e|v|-d|E|...; specify queue; t is understood as $tempq
  - -mpv <mpvargs> -q|-v|e|v|-d|...; any number of args to start mpv with (quote them as a single arg to ytmp!)

- -
- - changes to 'v' (only option now; no vv):
+changes to 'v' (only option now; no vv):
  - %: show prev win
  - enter: copy entry/selections to the temporary queue and start the daemon on the queue
  - |: copy entry/selections to the temporary queue
- - [: copy entry/selections to the temporary queue after currently playing
+ - [: copy entry to the temporary queue to after currently playing
  - pgup: first (no reload)
  - pgdn: last (no reload)
  - tab: select+clear-query